justinmeiners/efficient-programming-with-components/04_instrumented.md

     If you just sort with arbitrary sort, it will be all over the place.

-    To be stable you use [merge sort](https://en.wikipedia.org/wiki/Merge_sort).
+    To be stable you use [merge sort](https://en.wikipedia.org/wiki/Merge_sort). o
 - [`std::partial_sort`](https://en.cppreference.com/w/cpp/algorithm/partial_sort)

+    What's the interface?
+    It takes three iterators `first`, `middle`, and `last`.
+    What does it do?
+    It orders the elements so that `first` to `middle` contains the smallest elements from the entire range.
+    Then it sorts those first elements.

-    For example, you give it 100 elements and you sort from 1st to the 10th to the last.
-But, for the last 90 elements there is no guarantee.
+    For example, suppose you give it 100 elements and you want to sort from 1st to the 10th to the last.
+    The smallest 10 will be moved to the front and be sorted.
+    The last 90 elements will be left in some order.
-    Those of you who work on search, know you don't really need to sort everything, you just need to sort a little bit.
+    Those of you who work on search, know you don't really need to sort everything, you just need to sort a little bit[^partial-complete-sort].

     What algorithm do you use for partial sort?
     I'll tell you that it's wrong.
     The solution which STL uses was good in 1994, but  a bad solution in 2013.
     It uses [heap sort](https://en.wikipedia.org/wiki/Heapsort).
-    That's what algorithm books tell you[^heap-sort-correction].
+    That's what algorithm books tell you
+    and what I believed was the correct solution[^heap-sort-correction].

 We want to compare how these various sort operations perform,